berkeley-dsep-infra/datahub/docs/admins/howto/course-config.rst

 Housekeeping
 ============

 Group profiles should be removed at the end of every term because course affiliations are not necessarily removed from each person's Canvas account.
-So even if a user's class ended, the hub ill grant additional resources for as long as the config persisted in both Canvas and the hub.
+So even if a user's class ended, the hub will grant additional resources for as long as the config persisted in both Canvas and the hub.